TifMoe/dsp/statistics/2-4-cohens_d.md

 Cohen Effect Size for diff in birth weight is 0.028879044654449883
 ```

->> While this effect size is small, it is slightly greater than Cohen's _d_ for the difference in pregnancy length between first babies and other babies:
+>> While this effect size is small, it is slightly greater than Cohen's _d_ for the difference in pregnancy length between first babies and other babies which is only .029:
 ```python
 # Find Cohen's d for diff in preg lenght for first babies and other babies